We designed this GMROI calculator to help you calculate your gross margin return on inventory.

 $150,000 / $50,000 = $3 .
 This means that the business makes $3 in gross profits for every dollar spent on inventory.
 We can also say this company earns gross profits of 300% of the inventory costs.

-You can use the gross margin return on investment (GMROI) measure to determine your company's inventory profitability and possibly adjust the assortment of goods or inventory that generates high margins and minimal turnover to increase the profit.
+The gross margin return on investment (GMROI) is a valuable indicator to determine your company's inventory profitability and possibly adjust the assortment of goods or inventory that generates high margins and minimal turnover to increase the profit.

 Is GMROI higher than one a good indicator?